Achievable logoAchievable logo

 Procedure:

-1. Athlete grips the bar with a closed pronated grip, wider than shoulder-width.
+1. The athlete grips the bar with a closed pronated grip, wider than shoulder-width.

-3. Athlete starts lift from the hang position.
+3. The athlete starts the lift from the hang position.

-4. Bar is pulled up toward the lower chest or upper abdomen with elbows pointed up.
+4. The athlete pulls the bar toward the lower chest or upper abdomen with elbows pointed up.

 5. The bar must touch the underside of the bench.